 This morning, we'll ride the gondola to the top of Big Mountain and then hit several birding hotspots around the upper Flathead Valley.

 On our last morning, we head south through the Flathead Valley and enjoy an 'American Safari' as we drive through the National Bison Range, looking for exciting birds in addition to Pronghorn, Elk, Bighorn Sheep, and Bison.
+We'll say out goodbyes at the airport in Missoula.

 COST of TOUR: $1,845